barajasalfredo13/Comb.Mod.SAQ.Pix/README.md

 316L Stainless Steel was chosen due to its low outgassing and resistiveness to corrosion

 :: [Drawings](/Shadow.Mask.Kit/Drawings/) ::
-Demo of Stencil Designs
+Demo of Shadow Mask Designs
 <img src="./z.ReadMeAssets/Images/Mask.Drawings.Demo.png" width="70%">

-✨ Stencil Holder Drawing
+✨ Shadow Mask Holder Drawing
 <img src="./z.ReadMeAssets/Images/Holder.Drawing.png" width="70%">

 ⚠️ Ground Stencil is not Made ⚠️
-A stencil for the ground section of these boards cannot be made due to the geometry.
+A shadow mask for the ground section of these boards cannot be made due to the geometry.

 ----------------
 ## Optional Testing Equipment